-These outstanding leaders are at the forefront of the intersection of faith and culture and will likely bring much-needed perspective on how we should move forward as Christian publishers, especially since C-Suite will be held exactly one week after the national election.
+These outstanding leaders are at the forefront of the intersection of faith and culture and bring much-needed perspective on how we should move forward as Christian publishers.

 RUSSELL MOORE serves as the eighth president of the Ethics & Religious Liberty Commission of the Southern Baptist Convention, the moral and public policy agency of the nation’s largest Protestant denomination.
 A widely-sought cultural commentator, Dr. Moore has been recognized by a number of influential organizations.
 The Wall Street Journal has called him “vigorous, cheerful, and fiercely articulate” while The Gospel Coalition has referred to him “one of the most astute ethicists in contemporary evangelicalism.”
 An ethicist and theologian by background, Dr. Moore is also an ordained Southern Baptist minister and the author of several books including Onward: Engaging the Culture Without Losing the Gospel.
 He blogs frequently at his website, russellmoore.com, and hosts a program called Signposts.